“Being in an abusive relationship was one of the best things that have happened to me”

 Then throughout the beginning of my adult life experiencing being a victim of domestic violence, not knowing how to form healthy relationships, not knowing about healthy sexual relationships, not knowing about sexuality, it truly pointed me in the direction I wanted… Public Health!
 I knew obtaining my Bachelor’s in the Science of Public Health was my calling.
 In Public Health, there are tons of different areas to study in, environmental health, occupational health, health administration, nutrition, the list goes on!
 The one in particular that I plan to pursue is the area of educating others on healthy relationships and healthy sexual relationships.

-Being a professional health educator through blogging, YouTubing, and (Soon to Come) Podcasting truly is the profession of my dreams turned to reality.
+Being a professional health educator through letting my creativity thrive (through my Blog, YouTube Channel, and Podcast) truly is the profession of my dreams turned to reality.